Basketball Jones featuring Tyrone Shoelaces: Background

 Sung in falsetto by Cheech Marin, playing the title character Tyrone (as in "tie-your-own") Shoelaces, it tells the story of Shoelaces' love of basketball.
 It is a parody of the No. 16 Billboard Hot 100 song "Love Jones" by Brighter Side of Darkness.
-In the album version, the song is preceded by a mock interview with Jones' basketball coach named "Umgwana Kickbooti", in a parody of a Wide World of Sports interview conducted by a character named "Red Blazer".
+In the album version, the song is preceded by a mock interview with Jones' basketball coach named "Umgwana Kickbooti" (a parody of a Wide World of Sports interview), conducted by a character named "Red Blazer".

 The song's opening lyric, "basketball jones, I got a basketball jones", references "jones" as slang for craving or addiction.
 A "basketball jones" thus refers to loving basketball so much that it overtakes all other thoughts.

-Musicians who appeared on the record included George Harrison, Billy Preston, Tom Scott, Klaus Voormann and Carole King (so the record became the highest-peaking single on which she appeared during 1973).
+Musicians who appeared on the record included George Harrison, Billy Preston, Tom Scott, Klaus Voormann, and Carole King (the record became the highest-peaking single on which she appeared during 1973).
 The Blossoms and Michelle Phillips (from The Mamas & the Papas) performed vocals as cheerleaders on the track.

 Some notes on the recording of the track, taken from the booklet accompanying Where There's Smoke There's Cheech & Chong, read: